-Its late and there have been many delays, but we are very excited to be leaving our worries behind as we finally set off in Betta's car, me in the front passenger seat, Ian in the back.
+It's late and there have been many delays, but we are very excited to be leaving our worries behind as we finally set off in Betta's car, me in the front passenger seat, Ian in the back.
 After trying to teach Ian the Spanish words for "dick", "ca-ca" and every possible variation of the word "bum", the kids start fighting.
 One of them (or both?) lets off continuous farts, and since no one else appears to notice I suffer in silence, but privately wonder at their lack of toilet training.
 The back of my seat is repeatedly kicked by the youngest one as they punch and shout at each other: when he sees how annoying this is to me, he proceeds to kick the back of my seat on a continuous basis for as long as he can remember to do so.
-After about half an hour of this behaviour their mother is distracted and asks Ian to sit between them.
+After about half an hour of chaos, their mother becomes annoyed and asks Ian to sit between them.
 Peace and quiet reign for approximately 15 minutes.

 Dinner is finally on the table.
 The kids pile their plates with food faster than the rest of us can.
 Ian and I are dismayed because we are starving and haven't eaten since morning: in the general frenzy we have only managed to reserve two tiny slices of tortilla and two pieces of bread.
-The youngest boy licks and sniffs as much of the food present on the table as possible without being caught by his mother, pours olive oil on the tablecloth and throws his salad at us all.
-Ian eats any salad that is thrown in his vicinity.
+The youngest boy licks and sniffs as much of the food present on the table as possible without being seen by his mother, then pours olive oil on the tablecloth and throws his salad at us all.
+Ian eats any salad that is thrown his way.
 Betta evidently disapproves of Ian's behaviour but personally I am envious and wish I could bring myself to do the same.

 The kids are up and full of energy, while we awake with filthy hangovers.
-Breakfast is horrible: the youngest child decides to throw a tantrum and whines and screams without stopping for forty five minutes until put in his room.
+Breakfast is horrible: the youngest child decides to throw a tantrum and whines and screams without stopping for forty-five minutes until put in his room.
 Peace reigns for five minutes until he emerges to terrorise us again.
 For some reason his mother refuses to let him out of her sight: I privately hope she will send them both off to play near the edge of the cliff, but she doesn't.